How Does the Market in 2018 Stack Up Historically

 But, well, the world is still here.

-What it really boils down to is that the media is not your friend.
-Please don’t mistake this to mean we are screaming ‘fake news;’ but it is important to realize when networks are there to sell your attention to advertisers.
-When it comes to finance, the easiest way to get your attention is to talk about how you are going to lose a lot of money – either because you’re going to miss out on a great market (unless you do what I tell you to do), or the market is about to crash (and here’s how to protect yourself).
+What all of this really boils down to is that the financial media is not your friend.
+Please don’t mistake this to mean we are screaming ‘fake news;’ but it is important to realize that media outlets are there to sell your attention to advertisers.
+When it comes to finance, the easiest way to get your attention is to talk about how you are going to lose a lot of money – either because you’re going to miss out on a great market (unless you do what they tell you to do), or the market is about to crash (and here’s how to protect yourself).
 Again, financial reporters aren’t bad people out to get you.
 It’s just that their job is to get your attention.
 I’m sure the vast majority of them want to help you have a better investment experience, but that’s just not where their incentives lie.

 This leads to them turning whatever is currently happening in the market into the biggest event since the Great Depression, and because that’s all anyone hears, it makes sense that everyone gets incredibly worried about what the markets are doing.
 For my part, I think it’s worth taking a look at the data, and seeing what the market has been up to recently, and how that fits into the broad sweep of the market’s history.

 First off, 2018 has not been a fun year for the markets.
 Through December 17, the S&P 500 Index is down a little more than 5.1% on the year.
 No one likes losing 5% of their money, but it’s definitely something we should expect every once in a while.
 Cliff Asness, who heads up the fund family AQR, breaks down the numbers well.
 He points out that this 5.1% drop is actually in the 24th percentile for comparable periods of the S&P 500 Index since 1928.
 So, not a good year, but based on what’s happened in the past, we should expect this about once every four years.
 It’s just that the markets have spoiled us for the last decade.